WrathChaos/react-native-typescript-boilerplate/README.md

 - **Built-in Custom Font Implementation**
   - All you need to do is copy-paste the .tff files into `assets/fonts` folder
   - Run `npx react-native-asset` command
+- **Better Eslint and Prettier**
+  - Auto import order dependency
+  - Battle proof linting and prettier rules
+  - Ready to use `.eslintrc.js` and `.prettierrc.js`

 - **More and more! :)**